Dag Heward-Mills

-Dag Heward-Mills (born 14 May 1963) is a Ghanaian religious leader based in Accra, Ghana.
-He is the founder and presiding Bishop of the United Denominations Originating from the Lighthouse Group of Churches, formerly known as Lighthouse Chapel International and the United Organization of First Love Churches (UO-FLC).
-He is also the founder of the Anagkazo Bible and Ministry Training Center in the Eastern Region of Ghana.
-A retired medical practitioner by profession, Dag has served on the board of directors of Church Growth International and the executive committee of the Pentecostal World Fellowship.
+Dag Heward-Mills (born 1963) is a world renowned healing evangelist, megachurch pastor, best-selling author, and international conference speaker based in Accra, Ghana.
+He is the founder and presiding Bishop of the United Denominations Originating from the Lighthouse Group of Churches.
+He is also the founder and chancellor of the Anagkazo Bible and Ministry Training Center in the Eastern Region of Ghana.

 Early life and education

-Dag Heward-Mills was born on May 14, 1963, in London to his parents, Elizabeth and Nathaniel Heward-Mills, with his mother being of Swiss origin.
-They moved to Ghana where he attended Achimota School.
+Dag Heward-Mills was born on 1963, in London to his parents, Elizabeth and Nathaniel Heward-Mills.

-Dag Heward-Mills attended University of Ghana Medical School and graduated in 1989.

 Career

-His church started as a fellowship of 5 people in 1986 in a canteen.
 In 1988, Heward-Mills started Lighthouse Chapel International.
 By 1991, the church had bought a local cinema hall in Korle-Gonno, where they built their first cathedral.

-Heward-Mills founded the Healing Jesus Campaign with the aim of reaching 100 million souls for Christ, making it one of the largest evangelistic crusades in the world.
-Heward-Mills' crusades have drawn comparisons to those of Reinhard Bonnke.
+Heward-Mills founded the "Healing Jesus Campaign" with the aim of reaching 100 million souls for Christ.

-He founded the Anagkazo Bible and Ministry Training Center (ABMTC) to train men and women for missions in the practical work of the ministry.
-The Bible School campus is located in the Akuapem mountains, and is one of the largest privately owned campuses in the country.
+He founded the Anagkazo Bible and Ministry Training Center (ABMTC) in the practical work of the ministry.
+The Bible School campus is located in the Akuapem mountains.

-In 2011, Heward-Mills became pastor of First Love Church, which was later renamed by Heward-Mills in 2020 to the United Organization of First Love Churches in 190 nations (UO-FLC 190).
+In 2011, Heward-Mills became pastor of First Love Church, which was later renamed by Heward-Mills in 2020 to the United Organization of First Love Churches (UO-FLC 190).

-The Lighthouse Group of Churches

-List of churches in the denomination: